DRAFT Parks of Kangaroo Island Fire Management Plan

 Fire modelling and observation of many of the bushfires experienced over the past ~10 years have demonstrated the effectiveness of prescribed burning and provided evidence for its importance in reducing the impact of bushfires on communities and the environment.
 It is also an important tool in maintaining and enhancing biodiversity with many vegetation types requiring periodic fire to maintain healthy ecosystems.

 Prescribed burns won’t stop all bushfires, but they may limit their spread and impact, and make them easier and safer to suppress.
 Each prescribed burn has a fixed period of effectiveness and is site specific.

-There’s debate amongst fire management authorities, fire scientists, ecologists, and the community around how effective prescribed burning is in reducing fuel hazards.
+There’s debate amongst fire management authorities, fire scientists, ecologists, and the community around how effective prescribed burning is.
 A background paper by the Royal Commission into National Natural Disaster Arrangements, representing findings from a selection of scientific papers, reported that reducing fuels can slow the initial rate of fire spread and intensity, provide opportunities to suppress fires and reduce the risk of them escalating into extreme events.

 However, under extreme and catastrophic weather conditions, fuel loads may have less impact on fire behaviour.
 But as the commission reported, these elevated conditions don’t persist, and opportunities to suppress the fire in areas previously managed with prescribed burns can then occur as the weather moderates.